Konosuke Takeshita: All Out (2017–2021)

-On February 17, 2019, Takeshita defeated Daisuke Sasaki to win his third KO-D Openweight Championship.
-On Apil 4, at DDT Is Coming to America, Takeshita lost the title to Daisuke Sasaki.
+On February 17, 2019, at Judgement, Takeshita defeated Daisuke Sasaki to win his third KO-D Openweight Championship.
+On April 4 at DDT Is Coming to America, Takeshita lost the title to Daisuke Sasaki.
 Later on, Tetsuya Endo cashed in his "Right To Challenge Anytime, Anywhere" contract to win the title.
 On May 19, Takeshita defeated Soma Takao in the finals of the 2019 King of DDT tournament and thus became the number one contender to the KO-D Openweight Championship then held by Endo.
 On June 24, along with his All Out stablemates Shunma Katsumata and Yuki Iino, he won the KO-D 6-Man Tag Team Championship by defeating Chihiro Hashimoto, Dash Chisako and Meiko Satomura.
-On July 15, at Wrestle Peter Pan 2019, he won the KO-D Openweight Championship by defeating Tetsuya Endo.
+On July 15, at Wrestle Peter Pan, he won the KO-D Openweight Championship by defeating Tetsuya Endo.

-On March 22, 2020, he lost the 6-man title to the team of Tetsuya Endo, T-Hawk and El Lindaman.
+On February 23, 2020, at Into The Fight, Takeshita was defeated by Chris Brookes in a match to crown the inaugural DDT Universal Champion.
+On March 22, he lost the 6-man title to the team of Tetsuya Endo, T-Hawk and El Lindaman at Judgement.
+On the first night of Wrestle Peter Pan, on June 6, Takeshita defeated Yoshihiko in a pre-taped cinematic Last Man Standing match parodying the "Boneyard match" between AJ Styles and The Undertaker at WrestleMania 36.
+In August, Takeshita entered the King of DDT Tournament, defeating Naomi Yoshimura and El Lindaman to advance to the quarter-finals, where he was eliminated by Kazusada Higuchi.
+Between November and December, Takeshita took part in the D-Oh Grand Prix 2021, where he won his block with a record of four wins and two losses, advancing to the finals.
+On December 27, Takeshita was defeated in the finals by Jun Akiyama.

 In early 2021, Takeshita announced that All Out would disband with their last match taking place on March 12 in a special All Out produced event.
 Their farewell match was a tag team match that Takeshita and Akito won against Katsumata and Iino.
-On March 28, in the pre-show of the Judgement 2021: DDT 24th Anniversary event, Takeshita and Katsumata were announced as entrants in the Ultimate Tag League 2021 where they would represent their new stable The37Kamiina.
-They won the league by defeating Daisuke Sasaki and Yuji Hino in a tie-breaker match on May 27.